electronicdreamplant/electronicdreamplant.github.io/_france/2026-03-21-location-scouting.md

 ### Pensions

-Feeling a bit deflated but also pretty tired out, we headed back to our apartment as we had a scheduled Teams call with  Niamh from Forth Capital about pensions.
+Feeling a bit deflated but also pretty tired out, we headed back to our apartment as we had a scheduled Teams call with  the rep from our financial advisers.

 This had felt like a long time coming, but we understood why a bit more when we spoke to her.
 It wasn't the value of our two private pension pots that were the key info, as that arrived ages ago; it was the nature of the schemes any any clauses they might have.